keithduke/TOM-framework/README.md

 4. The model generates a follow-up response incorporating the tool result

 You'll see this happen seamlessly in the conversation flow.

 ---

+## Diagnostics & Troubleshooting

+The repository ships with a few diagnostic harnesses that double as pytest suites and standalone scripts.
+When you `pytest -q` they act like normal tests, but running the files directly surfaces richer walkthroughs:
+- `python test_prompt_building.py` prints how prompts are assembled with/without tools and inspects tokenizer chat templates.
+- `python test_chat_template_issue.py` simulates the known chat-template failure modes (rejects, ignores, or honors the `tools` parameter) and suggests mitigations.
+- `python test_end_to_end.py` replays the entire tool-call pipeline, summarizing each phase and highlighting failures.
+- `python test_tool_system.py` exercises individual tool utilities with verbose output.

+Use these scripts whenever you need to diagnose prompt wiring or tool execution issues beyond the terse pytest output.

+---